canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

    #.
 Click the Settings tab at the top of the MAAS web UI.

    #.
-Click Package Repositories in the resulting sub-menu.
+Click Package Repos in the navigation pane to the left of the page.

    #.
-Check the Enabled box for the Ubuntu Extra Architectures repository.
+If the Ubuntu Extra Architectures repository is not enabled, click
+      its edit icon, ensure that Enable Repository is checked, and click Save Repository.

    #.
-For *all* the enabled repositories, click the edit icon in the
+For *all* the enabled repositories (including Ubuntu Extra
-      Actions column, ensure that all the necessary architectures are checked, and then click Save Repository to save the changes.
+      Architectures), click the edit icon in the Actions column, ensure that all the necessary architectures are checked, and then click Save Repository to save the changes.